codekiddy2/Visual-Studio-gtkmm/readme/troubleshooting.md

 **A LIST OF POSSIBLE ERRORS AND HOW TO FIX THEM**

+>NOTE:

 	This file assumes you have applied steps mentioned in "fundamental.md" if still things don't work this list here might help resolve the issue.

-1. error: The application was unable to start correctly (ex.
-0xc000007b)
+**1. error: The application was unable to start correctly (ex.
+0xc000007b)**
 	1. 32 bit application is loading 64 bit DLL or vice versa.
 		1. check you PATH settings
 		2. check debugging environment.